 Traditionally hand forged kitchenware and cooking utensils, made in our Somerset workshop.
-Each piece is individually forged by a small team of skilled craftsmen dedicated to producing the highest quality work.
+Each piece is individually forged by our small team of skilled craftsmen dedicated to producing the highest quality work.
 We make for the home kitchen, outdoor catering and restaurants.

 WHERE TO BUY